remix-run/remix/docs/api/conventions.md

 When a POST is made to a URL, multiple routes in your route hierarchy will match the URL.
 Unlike a GET to loaders, where all of them are called to build the UI, _only one action is called_.

 <docs-info>The route called will be the deepest matching route, unless the deepest matching route is an "index route".
-In this case, it will post to the parent route of the index route (because they share the same URL, the parent wins).</docs-info>
+In this case, it will post to the parent route of the index (because they share the same URL, the parent wins).</docs-info>

 If you want to post to an index route use `?index` in the action: `<Form action="/accounts?index" method="post" />`